XPO Logistics Inc. (XPO) is ready for next Episode as it posted an annual sales of 12,806 M

 Technical Analysis of XPO Logistics Inc. (XPO)

-The latest stats from [XPO Logistics Inc., XPO] show that its last 5-days average volume of 1.75 million was superior to 1.59 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 75.05%.
-Additionally, its Average True Range was 2.43.
+The latest stats from [XPO Logistics Inc., XPO] show that its last 5-days average volume of 1.23 million was inferior to 1.59 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 25.23%.
+Additionally, its Average True Range was 2.45.

-During the past 100 days, XPO Logistics Inc.’s (XPO) raw stochastic average was set at 38.25%, which indicates a significant decrease from 50.95% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 47.38% in the past 14 days, which was lower than the 54.98% volatility it showed in the past 100 days.
+During the past 100 days, XPO Logistics Inc.’s (XPO) raw stochastic average was set at 23.42%, which indicates a significant increase from 5.22% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 51.47% in the past 14 days, which was lower than the 56.02% volatility it showed in the past 100 days.

 XPO Logistics Inc. (NYSE: XPO) Key Stats